 Finding the Last Will and Testament

-The Will is the blueprint for the next several months.
+The will is the blueprint for the next several months.
 It names the executor—the person legally responsible for managing the estate.
-If you cannot find a physical Will in the home, check with their solicitor, look for a safe deposit box key, or search digital filing systems.
+If you cannot find a physical will in the home, check with their estate attorney, look for a safe deposit box key, or search digital filing systems.

 Day 5–7: Administrative and Funeral Logistics